SHUAIXIAO/JavaSpider/README.md

 # JavaSpider

-I'm master student of UniMelb major of information system.
+I'm master student of UniMelb majored information system.

 I'm very interst in the car sales data in Melbourne area.
 So i crated this project for collecting data from Carsales.com.au.